sonar-perl/sonar-perl/README.md

 Current plugin is still at an early stage.
 It analyzes perl projects without having to parse the perl code itself, attaching the source as line-based text.
-In a later step there would be some proper grammar-based parsing and analyzing (see bugtracker for current status).
+In a later step there would be some proper grammar-based parsing and analyzing (as far as this is possible for perl, see bugtracker for current status).

 What we have so far...